 Systematically identify and respond to any data protection queries which may arise.

-Handle all requests and complaints from data subjects relating to Girlguiding’s use of their personal data.
+Handle all requests and complaints from data subjects relating to Girlguiding Anglia’s use of their personal data.

 Use a risk-based approach to its processing activities.
 This will include the use of data protection impact assessments (DPIA) for high-risk processing activities where necessary.